raymondworkshop/raymondworkshop/README.md

 Raymond ZHAO Wenlong is a product-minded engineer, and director@Bean based in Hong Kong now.
-This digital space is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki) - a repository of knowledge he've curated over the years.
+This digital space is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki).

 Outside of [reading](https://raymondworkshop.github.io/bookshelf.html) and tech, he also likes Philosophy, Nature, Color, dog/horse/bird, and Film.